 If you want to make this world a better place to live, develop an eye for unseen things, an ear for unheard and a heart for unfelt to actually show YOU CARE!
 It’s time to introspect ourselves if we care for ourselves enough and for our aging elders.

 What’s on your plate? – This does matter when you have crossed the age of 50 if you want to stay on top of your game!
-As we age, so does our body and feeding it with right amount of nutrients is as important as it is to get timely tests done such as dental tests, eye check up, osteoporosis screening, Cholesterol test, bone density test etc. It’s important for us to understand that dietary changes need to accompany a diagnosis of our body as well.
+As we age, so does our body and feeding it with the right amount of nutrients is as important as it is to get timely tests done such as dental tests, eye check-up, osteoporosis screening, Cholesterol test, bone density test, etc. It’s important for us to understand that dietary changes need to accompany a diagnosis of our body as well.

 Although this decade signifies a lot of changes but let’s make it one of the best and life turning decisions for your parents or grandparents as a little act of care can go a long way further for them.